 We also baptize the young children of parents who have committed themselves to be followers of Jesus as a sign of God’s call on the life of that child and of that child’s inclusion in God’s covenant family.
 Even before they’re old enough to respond, we publicly acknowledge that they belong first and foremost to God.
 Together with their family, we pledge to do everything possible to point them to Jesus so that one day they may make the promises of their baptism their very own, placing their own personal faith in Jesus as Lord and Savior.

 The forms of baptism (immersion, pouring, sprinkling) are not of paramount importance to us.
 Instead, we desire that the heart and life of those who receive this valuable gift be wholly surrendered to Jesus Christ.
-Note for editing purposes: Do we want to give any instructions on how to get baptized?

 We Live Differently as a Result of Our Relationship with Jesus